programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 Our spaCy method could be improved upon through the bespoke use of OCR tools, to correct errors in PDF transcriptions pulled by pdfpumber.
 However, these errors were minimal and did not impact the overall review of extracted red flags, with four notable error instances across the whole export.

 With spaCy relying on exact dictionary matches, our method also proves overly sensitive, extracting more than 1,000 red flag hits - 115 for AI Agents (7 documents), 734 for Lit Review (19 documents), 310 for Transcription (5 documents).
-Of course, this means that a full review of each and every red flag, across a corpus of documents, remains time consuming, however the disaggregated breakdown of where hits appear enables librarians and researchers to more easily interpret licences, with the resulting Excel export acting as a viewfinder.
-Dividing the number of hits by documents (n = 29), approx. 37 hits are recorded, making the use of such NLP pipelines more reasonable in the case of solo librarians on individual licences.
+Of course, this means that a full review of each and every red flag, across a corpus of documents, remains time consuming.
+Nonetheless,  the disaggregated breakdown of where hits appear enables librarians and researchers to narrow in their licence interpretation.
+Therefore, the Excel export acts as a viewfinder.
+Dividing the number of hits by documents (n = 29), approx. 37 hits are recorded for each licence, making the use of such NLP pipelines more reasonable in the case of solo librarians on individual files.

 Of course, the extraction of token phrases can easily lose contextual meaning from complex licenses.
 This is seen with false positive hits, where AI providers instead attempt to mollify anxities around AI training, for instance.

 ---

-Nonetheless, our spaCy method has advantages:
+Nonetheless, our spaCy method also has clear advantages:

-Although some clauses are surfaced multiple times, these are based on different rules, phrases and/or terms.
-This may add to the oversensitivity of our method, however clauses can have multiple rules applying, due to their complex legalistic context.
-We, therefore, see this overlapping of hits as a feature, which ensures that AI risk is assessed from multiple vantages.
+Although some clauses are surfaced multiple times, these are based on different rules, phrases and/or dictionary terms.
+This may add to the oversensitivity of our method, though legalistic clauses are complex and often have multiple rules applying.
+Therefore, we see this overlap of hits as a feature, which ensures that AI risk is assessed from multiple vantages.

-In other cases, this spaCy method signalled very real AI risks, with the structure of our Excel export enabling discrepencies between tools to be additionally flagged:
+In other cases, our spaCy method signalled very real AI risks, with the structure of our Excel export enabling discrepencies between tools to be pinpointed:

-For instace, our 'Security' rule extracted instances of limited liability, where tool providers wave liability for any third party damages, including data loss or those caused by for profit behaviour, even if they have been advised of their possibilities ahead of time.
-Alongside this, our method uncovered variable protections based on legal jurisdiction, with certain AI companies processing data in other countries, as well as aggressively supporting more direct marketing campaigns where legal.
-Elsewhere, the revealing of protected or sensitive consumer data was firmly placed at the discretion of the user user.
-Variability between tool providers was also seen in the case of responding to privacy policy requests, with some AI companies charging a fee to provide access to personal data, as well as data processing: some tools stated that no customer data is used in training Large Language Models, whereas others appear much vaguer, due to the complex 'nature of processing'.
+Our 'Security' rule extracted instances of limited liability, where tool providers clearly wave responsibility for any third party damages, including data loss or those caused by for profit behaviour: even if they have been advised of their possibilities ahead of time.
+Alongside this, our method uncovered variable protections based on legal jurisdiction, with certain AI companies processing data in other countries, as well as aggressively supporting more direct marketing campaigns wherever legal and easiest.
+Elsewhere, the revealing of protected or sensitive consumer data was firmly placed at the discretion of the user.
+Variability between tool providers was also seen in the case of responding to privacy policy requests, with some AI companies charging a fee to give access to users' own personal data, as well as data processing: some tools stated that no customer data was used in training Large Language Models, whereas others appeared much vaguer, due to the complex 'nature of processing'.

 ## Local Application

-In providing several assets, we have aimed to make this NLP method extensible for your own research and extraction of red flag terms and conditions.
-This includes a [blank dictionary scaffold](...), [full populated dictionary](...), and [licence agreement corpus](...), important in considering the variability of natural language, even in regimented terms and conditions.
-By either populating the blank dictionary with terms and phrases, or adding to / stripping down the populated version, you can tailor spaCy to your own research context, whenever extracting red flags from licences is necessary to ascertaing risk levels in adopting an AI tool.
-You can also edit the provided dictionary within the provide Jupyter Notebook.
-Grouping terms and phrases into categorised themes is not necessary either, however does make for a cleaner and more structured Excel export. refer back to Step 4: Dictionary Setup.
+In providing several assets, we hope our NLP method is extensible for your own research and extraction of red flag terms and conditions.
+You can either populate our blank dictionary with terms and phrases, or add to / strip down the populated version, in turn tailoring spaCy to your own research context.
+Grouping terms and phrases into categorised themes is not necessary either, however does make for a cleaner and more structured Excel export.
+Refer back to Step 4: Dictionary Setup.

 For continued learning, see other *Programming Historian* applications of spaCy.
-Kane’s [^16] lesson applies a similar NLP workflow for corpus linguistic annotation and interpretation, while Goodale [^17] uses spaCy and the same stopword approach for interpreting Russian text.
-Away from historical linguistic data, spaCy has been used to review and analyse clinical notes to improve patient outcomes [^30], as well as to consensually extract payment data within financial institutions, aimed at ensuring anti-money laundering compliance [^31].
+Kane’s [^16] lesson applies a similar NLP workflow for corpus linguistic annotation and interpretation, while Goodale [^17] uses spaCy and a similar stopword approach for interpreting Russian text.
+Away from *Programming Historian* and historical linguistic data, spaCy has been used to review clinical notes to improve patient outcomes [^30], as well as to consensually extract payment data within financial institutions, to reduce the risk of money laundering [^31].

-With this lesson extracting natural language clauses as an intuitive structured dataset, we have opened up further research into comparing AI licences between legal jurisdictions, as well as the prominence of certain red flags.
-Our use of ESAC’s open registering of publishing licences also enables us to map more traditional terms and conditions onto newer AI tool licences.
+With this lesson extracting natural language clauses as an intuitive structured dataset, we also hope to unlock further research comparing AI licences between legal jurisdictions, as well as the prominence of certain red flags across geogrpahies.
+Our use of ESAC’s open registering of publishing licences will also enable us to map more traditional terms and conditions onto newer AI tool licences.

 ## Conclusion

 This lesson has provided you with an NLP workflow using spaCy as an open, reproducible and extensible method for extracting problematic AI tool licence clauses.
 In engaging with the ENABLAR cohort, this lesson is informed by our daily practitioner roles, and cross-disciplinary expertise, in digital research, copyright and licensing, and library services.
 Though short of legal advice, our situated workflow enables you to better contend with AI’s research implications, from an IP and data protection standing-point.
-In doing so, we hope to fill a certain confidence gap, while advocating for critical AI use, risk mitigation, and institutional-researcher dialogue.
+In doing so, we hope to have filled a certain confidence gap, while advocating for critical AI use, risk mitigation, and institutional-researcher dialogue.

 ## Endnotes